allenwest24/Key-Logger/README.md

 - Now we can start making the keylogger.
   - In pycharm create new project. (or just use vim for all of this specifying that it is a .py file except for the .txt output file)
   - Create new file in pyinput and call it your key logger
+- We need a module that will help us grab keys from the target machine.
+  - Open a terminal.
+  - Type the following: pip install pyinput.
+  - Consider installing pip3 as well.
+  - Now we have our libraries and prerequisites.
+  - import the library in your main file.
+- The rest of the instructions will be commented into the keylogger itself.
+If any excessive information is needed it will be written below:
+  -